 - Form 12 – states that the limited company complies with terms and conditions of Companies Act.

-- Limited Company must be registered at Companies House.
+- Your newly set up Limited Company must be registered at Companies House.

 - Annual accounts and Annual Returns must be completed and filed with Companies House every year.
 Learn more about what you need to file here.